Cazzie Russell: Post-NBA career

-During the 1978–79 season, Russell played for the Great Falls Sky of the Western Basketball Association (WBA).
-He ended his career after the 1980–81 season when he played for the Philadelphia Kings of the Continental Basketball Association.
+During the 1978–79 season, the team's only season, Russell played for the Great Falls (Montana) Sky of the Western Basketball Association (WBA).
+He ended his career after the 1980–81 season when he played for the Philadelphia Kings of the Continental Basketball Association (CBA).
+At 36 years old, he averaged 23 points a game for the Kings, and was voted the CBA's Newcomer of the Year.